Halloween is a great time to get crafty with the kids, and this handprint mummy craft is a perfect project for little ones.

 Plus, these crafts are sure to be a hit with the little ones.
 So why not give them a try?
 We bet your kids won’t be disappointed.

 Handprint Werewolf Craft – These werewolves are the perfect craft for your little ones this Halloween!
 They’re easy to make and require no paint, so the mess is minimal.
 Plus, they’re just so darn cute.

 Paper Bag Ghost Craft – Get into the Halloween spirit with this easy ghost puppet craft!
-It’s perfect for young kids, and only requires a few simple supplies.
-There’s only a few steps too!
+It’s perfect for young kids and only requires a few simple supplies.
+There are only a few steps too!